 Aerosol dusters, or “canned air”, can be purchased from commercial / industrial distributors like Hisco or Grainger, but are also commonly sold through big box stores like Walmart, Home Depot or office supply stores like Office Depot.
 While the temptation is to buy the lowest cost duster, it is important to be aware of the trade-offs.
 Low cost dusters available at consumer stores can have a negative impact on worker safety and your product reliability.

 - Retail dusters generally contain HFC-152a – If you look at the back of the can of aerosol hairspray, you’ll usually see low-cost propellants like propane (as in your gas grill) or butane (as in a cigarette lighter).
 For the same price-sensitive reason, HFC-152a is commonly used in dusters available in consumer retail stores.
 Concentrated HFC-152a is flammable, so could light if exposed to an ignition source (e.g. sparks or flame).
 The risks are highest when spraying in an enclosed area, where vapors could collect, or if turning the can and expelling liquid.
-In industrial markets, safety is a top concern, with careful oversight by OSHA (for US).
+In industrial markets, safety is a top concern with careful oversight by OSHA (for US).
 This drives industrial users to more commonly spend the extra amount for nonflammable HFC-134a.

 - Purity can be questionable – Industrial buyers rely on trusted industrial brands because the quality is closely controlled, especially when the duster is used on critical or sensitive electronics.
 Material used in commercial dusters are highly filtered, with moisture and other contamination minimized.
+But there are fewer controls in retail duster.

 - Bitterant added to prevent huffing – Retail dusters often contain bitterant to prevent huffing when dusters are accessible to children in the home.
 The propellant in dusters can be purposely inhaled (called “huffing” or “dusting”) to attain a “buzz”, which can sometimes lead to tragic consequences.
 To discourage huffing, a bitter agent is added to make the duster taste bad.
 Of course, these types of risks are not as high in an industrial environment, so concern turns to bitterant as a contamination on sensitive surfaces like electronic circuit boards.